-Fifty-three percent of school principals report they are not using a digital platform to support the implementation of positive behavior support systems and social emotional learning.
+Thirty-two percent of school principals report they are not using a digital platform to support the implementation of positive behavior support systems and social emotional learning.
 A digital platform that is designed to support the authoritative climate model and positive behavior supports can greatly enhance consistency and equity; which are critical aspects of effective positive behavior support systems.
+A digital platform can:

-- Provide key data elements to drive decision-making - Monitor overall fidelity of implementation - Help staff monitor the ratio of positive to negative interactions with students - Implement a robust token economy - Help staff respond appropriately and consistently to student behavior - Help staff follow through on positive and negative consequences - Enhance parental involvement - Help students clearly understand the expectations
+- provide key data elements to drive decision-making; - monitor overall fidelity of implementation; - help staff monitor the ratio of positive to negative interactions with students; - implement a robust token economy; - help staff respond appropriately and consistently to student behavior; - help staff follow through on positive and negative consequences; - enhanced parental involvement; - and help students clearly understand the expectations.

-The low rate of platform adoption at only 25% for the authoritative climate model suggests that even greater improvements in student behavior and overall school climate could be realized if schools would implement such systems.
-It is somewhat surprising that only 25% of schools are interested in gathering information on possible platforms to support climate initiatives when such a system could have such meaningful impact.
+The low rate of platform adoption at only 32% for the authoritative climate model suggests that even greater improvements in student behavior and overall school climate could be realized if schools would implement such systems.
+It is somewhat surprising that only 22% of schools are interested in gathering information on possible platforms to support climate initiatives when such a system can have such useful impacts as described above.